Detection Rules

 Optionally, you can add tags to a detection rule.
 Tags can be used to classify and search for detection rules.
 Tags are included in detection events and can be searched in the `_detections`index.

 Scanner has default MITRE tags that you can use or you can create your own.
-See [mitre-tags](https://docs.scanner.dev/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/mitre-tags "mention") for the full list of default tags.
+See [MITRE Tags](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/mitre-tags.md) for the full list of default tags.

-<figure><img src="https://974571140-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FxPzBslRzquS8OU1IlC6E%2Fuploads%2Fgit-blob-982b4ae05cd090135e36c8276c6e5977e3bec8ef%2FScreenshot%202025-06-09%20at%201.40.15%20PM.png?alt=media" alt="" width="563"><figcaption><p>Add tags</p></figcaption></figure>
+<figure><img src="/files/pOPgMXzNCwvvAYK0EK8r" alt="" width="563"><figcaption><p>Add tags</p></figcaption></figure>

 ## Configuring a detection rule to push to an event sink